keer13/CODEZAP26-TeamPink/README.md

   -Healthcare professionals who inspired the problem statement -WHO Patient Safety Reports

-⭐ One-line Project Pitch

-"MediShield AI is an intelligent medication safety platform that unifies medical records, detects dangerous drug interactions, prevents medication errors, and empowers patients with AI-driven healthcare assistance."

-This README is tailored to your project and is suitable for a hackathon GitHub repository and final submission.
-## 📄 License

 This project was developed as part of a 36-Hour Hackathon.